What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 When going out into nature, being prepared is the number one piece of advice any outdoor enthusiast will give you.

 This blog will list every item you could possibly think of that you might want to pack for your hiking elopement, and I will explain why you would need these items.
-We are also leaving links to our favorite gear choice in case you want to start planning your adventure right now.
-(We are not in any way affiliated with these companies and/or their products.
-We are only recommending these products based on our experience.)
-Now, there are many different styles of elopements, but for this blog, we are mainly focusing on what to pack for a hiking elopement.
-We are also skipping over the main items for your hiking elopement such as a wedding dress, and your vows.
+I am also leaving links to my favorite gear choice in case you want to start planning your adventure right now.
+(I am not in any way affiliated with these companies and/or their products.
+I am only recommending these products based on my experience.)
+Now, there are many different styles of elopements, but for this blog, I am mainly focusing on what to pack for a hiking elopement.
+I am also skipping over the main items for your hiking elopement such as a wedding dress, and your vows.
 Those are things you already know you need to bring for a wedding day.
-We are listing here the items you probably aren’t thinking of, and only avid hikers, like ourselves, would know to suggest.
+I am listing the items you probably aren’t thinking of, and only avid hikers, like myself, would know to suggest.
 Now, a lot of these depend on the season in which you are planning to elope, so go ahead and skip over the winter hiking elopement items if you’re planning to elope in warmer weather.
 Alright, let’s get down to it, and continue reading to figure out what to pack for a hiking elopement.

 Essential Items – What to Pack for a Hiking Elopement

-The three brands we are suggesting below are Keens, Vasque, and Danners.
-Alex and I have always worn Keens, they just pair with both of our feet really well.
+The three brands i’m suggesting below are Keens, Vasque, and Danners.
+I have always worn Keens because I have a wider foot, and Keen’s are known to have a wide toe box.
 Keens are also very affordable for someone wanting to invest in a good-quality hiking boot that will last a few seasons.
-Keens are known for being a bit wider than most boots.
-So if you have a wider foot like Alex & I both do, going with Keens will be your best option.
 The second recommendation is Danners.
 Danners are the type of boot you want to invest in if you know hiking will be a lifelong love of yours.
-We know people who swear by them.
-Alex and I haven’t invested in a pair yet, they’re more on the pricier spectrum for hiking boots, but we know if you do invest in them, you won’t regret it.
-Vasque are another brand we are recommending.
-We know of a lot of people who wear this brand and love them!
+I know people who swear by them.
+I haven’t invested in a pair yet, they’re more on the pricier spectrum for hiking boots, but I know if you do invest in them, you won’t regret it.
+Vasque are another brand I am recommending.
+I know of a lot of people who wear this brand and love them!